+PEDIATRIC patient: 0.5 mg/0.5 ml in each nostril.
+Total of 1 mg/1 ml.

-- 2. If an underlying medical or traumatic condition causing an altered mental status is not apparent; the patient is fully conscious, alert, and able to communicate; and an emotional disturbance is suspected (see Protocol #330). - 3.
-Monitor the airway. - 4.
-Administer oxygen. - 5.
-Update dispatch of a high priority patient. - 6.
-If an overdose is strongly suspected, and the patient's respiratory rate is less than 10/minute, administer intranasal (IN) Naloxone, if available, 2mg/2ml via mucosal atomizer device (MAD).
-Administer 1mg naloxone in each nostril. - a.
-Contraindications: - Cardiopulmonary Arrest, - Active seizure, - Pediatric patients, - Therapeutic opiate use through a physician prescription, - Evidence of nasal trauma, nasal obstruction and/or epistaxis. - 7.
-If after 5 minutes, there is no improvement, administer a repeat dose of 2mg/2ml naloxone, via mucosal atomizer device (MAD).
-Administer 1mg naloxone in each nostril. - If the patient is conscious, is able to swallow, and is able to drink without assistance, provide a glucose solution, fruit juice, or non-diet soda by mouth. - a.
+- a.
+Relative Contraindications: - Cardiopulmonary Arrest, - Active seizure, - Evidence of nasal trauma, nasal obstruction and/or epistaxis. - 7.
+If after 5 minutes, there is no improvement, administer a repeat dose of naloxone, following the same procedure described in #6. - If the patient is conscious, can swallow, and can drink without assistance, provide a glucose solution, fruit juice, or non-diet soda by mouth. - a.
 Do not give oral solutions to unconscious patients. - b.
-Do not give oral solutions to patients with head injuries. - 9.
-Continue to monitor initial assessment.
+Do not give oral solutions to patients with head injuries. - Continue to monitor initial assessment.